SyedMisbahGit/aangan/DEVELOPMENT.md

 # Development Guide

-This document provides comprehensive guidance for developers working on the College Whisper platform.
+This document provides comprehensive guidance for developers working on the Aangan platform.

 ## Table of Contents
 - [Getting Started](#getting-started)